 She smiled, charmed as always by his manner.
 "I've had just about all the excitement I can stand."
-She realized that what she had just said sounded like an insult.
-"Not that I mean you are boring.
+She realized what she'd just said sounded like an insult.
+"Not that I mean you're boring.
 Because I don't."
 She began to back him up, toward the small room that held the weapons.
 "I know you aren't that, I see the fire inside you when I touch you, when you touch me."

 "I don't think anybody has ever asked me not to go," she said with a smile, as she let him lower her to the floor.
-Next time we'll have to pull a mat in with us, she thought as his mouth found hers.
 She kicked the door shut with her foot.

-She froze.
-Remembered the moment with Riley, when he thought she was Buffy.
+She froze, remembering the moment with Riley, when he thought she was Buffy.
 Felt panic coming on again.

 "Faith," he said again, "I love you."

-Me.
-He loves me, she thought in wonder.
-Realized that it meant everything to know that.
-Also realized what this feeling was that had been growing inside of her for him.
+Her.
+He loved her.
+It meant everything to know that.
+And she finally recognized the feeling that had been growing inside of her for him.
 "I love you too, Giles."

-"Either that, or one of them is dead," Anya offered.
+"Either that, or one of them is dead," Anya said.

 "Braniac here figured it out?"
-Spike asked Dawn suspiciously.
+Spike asked Dawn.
 "Or has someone been doing a little too much talking?"

-"She didn't," Xander backed her up.
+"She didn't mean to," Xander said.
 "Just sort of came out."

-Anya was still processing.
+Anya was clearly still processing.
 "You mean Giles and Faith are having sex in there?"

 They didn't look convinced.

 "Question Giles?"
-Anya countered.
+Anya said with a smirk.
 "What about Faith?
 He's old enough to be her father."

-"And you're old enough to be Xander's great to the nth power grandma, Anya.
+"And you're old enough to be Xander's great to the nth power grandmum, Anya.
 So what's your point?"
-Spike asked defensively.
+Spike asked.
 "Age is hardly the issue."

 "Projecting much, Spike?"
 Xander wrapped his arms around Anya.
-"It's ok An, I like older women."
+"It's okay An, I like older women."

-Anya laughed as she relaxed into him.
-"I just mean that while it may not make sense, it's ok with me if they want to be lovers."
+Anya laughed.
+"I just mean that while it may not make sense, it's okay with me if they want to be lovers."

-"I think Mr. Giles will be much happier if none of us mention this," Tara said softly.
+"I think Mister Giles will be much happier if none of us mention this," Tara said softly.
 "And don't we have some research to do?"